The Real You Only Shows Up When It’s Ugly.

 Staying makes you dangerous.

-But in that quietly unshakeable, “I’ve been through hell and kept standing” kind of way.
+In that quietly unshakeable - "I've been through hell and kept standing" kind of way.

 You stop giving your power away to discomfort.